 Link Attributes (Dofollow, Nofollow, Sponsored, UGC):

-This detailed evaluation within your how to do backlink audit process helps you accurately classify each link.
+This detailed look at your backlink audit process helps you sort each link into the correct group.

-- Links from Penalized or De-indexed Sites: If a linking site has been penalized or removed from Google’s index, links from it are highly toxic.[9, 77]
+- Links from Sites That Have Been Punished or De-indexed: Links from a site that has been punished or removed from Google’s index are particularly harmful.[9, 77]

 -